QUICK ESCAPE FROM SITE

 • Legislation should prevent the introduction of the survivor’s sexual history in both civil and criminal proceedings either during the trial or during the sentencing phase.

-• Legislation should state that a survivor, including a minor survivor, may receive a medical and forensic examination regardless of whether or not the survivor reports to law enforcement.
-In countries with mandatory reporting laws, legislation should require mandatory reporters to provide a full explanation of laws and policies to the survivor when a report is required.
+• Legislation should state that a survivor, including a minor survivor, may receive a medical and forensic examination regardless of whether or not the survivor makes a report to law enforcement.

 • Legislation should state that the survivor, including a minor survivor, may be examined and treated by a forensic doctor or other medical practitioner without the consent of any other person.

-• Legislation should state when the survivor is referred for medical examination, the examination should be done at the expense of the state.
+• Legislation should state that when the survivor is referred for medical examination, the examination should be done at the expense of the state.

 • Legislation should allow the presentation of expert testimony on domestic violence.
 Jurors who are exposed to relevant social and psychological research on domestic violence are more likely to understand the dynamics of domestic violence, power and control tactics, and the dynamics of victimization.
-Experts could assist the court in explaining such victim actions as recantation, returning to an abuser, or demonstrating ambivalence about prosecution of an abuser
+Experts can assist the court in explaining such victim actions as recantation, returning to an abuser, or demonstrating ambivalence about prosecution of an abuser.

 • Legislation should provide that a court may not distinguish between the weight given to the testimony of a complainant in a domestic violence case and the weight given to the testimony of any other witnesses.